 There are national and international tours with College ensembles, regular trips to universities and visits to some of the finest concert halls to meet professional musicians and hear set works.

-This course provides an academic and practical grounding for both higher education and professional music opportunities.
-It is suited equally to those aspiring to a music career and to those who would like to develop a greater understanding of music and musicians.
+The A Level course provides an academic and practical grounding for both higher education and professional music opportunities and is a necessary prerequisite for the majority of music degrees.

-Former students have gone on to study at some of the top universities and conservatoires.
+Students routinely progress to study at some of the top universities and conservatoires